The programme has 3 different pathways.

 Pathway 2 combines theoretical analysis and practical work, offering students the opportunity to explore new media theories and concepts in image making.
 This pathway is primarily aimed at students who already have some practical experience.
 It is meant to appeal to media industry professionals who are keen to reflect critically on their practice within a structured learning environment and graduates of practice-based courses.

-The first compulsory core module, shared by all pathways, is Digital Media: Critical Perspectives and this is taught in a small workshop format in the Autumn term.
-This module functions as a foundation for the second core module and offers students a map of the key debates in digital media.
+The first compulsory module, shared by all pathways, is Digital Media: Critical Perspectives and this is taught in a small workshop format in the Autumn term.
+This module functions as a foundation for the second compulsory module and offers students a map of the key debates in digital media.
 The module is taught in ten two-hour workshop sessions, and is supported by the provision of one-to-one tutorials.

 Students are required to take options from the lists provided by the Department of Media, Communications, and Cultural Studies.
 Each student's options will be discussed with the programme convenor in order to ensure that the balance of subject-specific topics is appropriate for the individual concerned.
 Option modules are taught primarily through lectures, seminars and tutorials, and take place in the Autumn or Spring terms.

 All students are required to produce either a 12,000 word dissertation on a topic agreed by the student and supervisor, or a practice/theory project.
 The length of the practical element is dependent on the media and form used, and will be agreed on in advance with the supervisor.
 Students undertaking the practice/theory project will also be expected to submit a 3-4,000 word analysis of their practice which locates it within the theoretical debates explored in the MA as a whole.
 This essay may be presented as a separate document or as an integral part of the project depending on the nature of the project, and subject to agreement with both theory and practice supervisors.